mlc-ai/blog/_posts/2024-11-22-achieving-efficient-flexible-portable-structured-generation-with-xgrammar.md

 We evaluate our system with the Llama-3.1-8B-Instruct model on two workloads:

-* JSON schema: this setting leverages JSON schema as the structure specification, helping to evaluate the effectiveness of the system on schema-guided generation.*
+* JSON schema: this setting leverages JSON schema as the structure specification, helping to evaluate the effectiveness of the system on schema-guided generation.
 * JSON context-free grammar: this setting takes a CFG that specifies standard JSON grammar adopted from ECMA-404.
 Notably, this is a more challenging task because the input is a general CFG.
 It helps to evaluate how well a system performs in general grammar-guided generation.

-Our hardware for evaluation is AMD Ryzen 9 7950X CPU and NVIDIA H100 GPU.
 We utilize the [JSON-mode-eval](https://huggingface.co/datasets/NousResearch/json-mode-eval) dataset.

 We first evaluate the speed of masking logits.
 We take the ground truth response and measure the time of mask generation and logit process.
-We benchmark both Outlines’ latest rust backend (v0.1.3) and Python backend (v0.0.46) and report the best among the two.
-We also benchmarked llama-cpp’s built-in grammar engine.
+We benchmark both Outlines’ latest rust backend (v0.1.3) and Python backend (v0.0.45) and report the best among the two.
+We also benchmarked llama-cpp’s built-in grammar engine (b3998) and lm-format-enforcer (v0.10.9, lm-format-enforcer has no CFG support).
 As shown in Figure 1, XGrammar outperforms existing structured generation solutions by up to 3.5x on the JSON schema workload and more than 10x on the CFG workload.
 Notably, the gap in CFG-guided generation is larger.
 This is because many JSON schema specifications can be expressed as regular expressions, bringing more optimizations that are not directly applicable to CFGs.

 For end-to-end evaluation, we benchmarked the LLM inference engine efficiency in serving scenarios with different batch sizes.
 We ensure that the number of output tokens is almost the same by limiting the output length.
 Figure 2 shows end-to-end inference performance on LLM serving tasks.
 We can find the trend again that the gap on CFG-guided settings is larger, and the gap grows on larger batch sizes.
 This is because the GPU throughput is higher on larger batch sizes, putting greater pressure on the grammar engine running on CPUs.
 Note that the main slowdown of vLLM comes from its structured generation engine, which can be potentially eliminated by integrating with XGrammar.
 In all cases, XGrammar enables high-performance generation in both settings without compromising flexibility and efficiency.